tjkendon/COMP-1502---Assignment-3/spec.md

 * delete an employee - this should prompt for employee id, show that employees information (if there is such an employee) and then as the user if they're sure they want to delete the data.
 If the user enters "Yes" (or "yes") then the employee should be removed any other answer should result in returning to the menu.
 * print all employee data - print data (including weekly pay) for all employees
 * print employee data - should prompt for employee id and then show the data for that employee (if there is such an employee).
-* print the top 3 employees for each type - prompt for which type
 * print the top 3 comissioned employees by their total sales
 * do the weekly update